mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 {% endhint %}

 ##### Category: FTM Chip
 * FIPS 140-2 L3 or above
 * PCI PTS 5 or above (Pre-certified)
 * Common Criteria (EAL4 and above)
-  * TODO:FILL IN

 ##### Category: Tamper
 * For SBI 2.0 level compliance the FTM should support tamper evidence.
-* For SBI 2.0 - PT level compliance the FTM should support all of SBI 2.0 and capabilities to adopt tamper responsiveness.

 #### Threats to Protect
 The FTM should protect against the following threats.